Request Request an Appointment Call Call Us Map View Map

 How Can a Dental Crown Benefit Me?

 If a person’s tooth is extremely damaged and seems to be beyond repair, porcelain material or porcelain affixed to gold can be used to make the smile look brand-new.
 Creating crowns in this way is very reliable and ideal for even the most severe dental problems, including the permanent replacement of missing teeth to restore your smile and bite.
 Using this technology, we’ve become renowned for our quality of work and the fantastic changes patients have experienced.
 If you’re looking for long-lasting correction for major dental problems, you’ll love our restorations.
-In many cases, our treatment last between 10 to 20 years and longer, making it one of the most permanent dental treatments available today.
+In many cases, crowns can last between 10 to 20 years, making them one of the most permanent dental treatments available today.

 In just two visits, we can fit your new dental crown.
 To start, we’ll remove any decay, reshape the tooth, then place a temporary crown on top, which is typically made of plastic or metal.